KaranPatel20/python_calc/README.md

 1. Now, make an application using QApplication()
 2. Using QWidget() give the dimensions of the window as per required.
 3. Print a hello message (This is just for checking) and then end the window using show().

+### Step-2:
+Create view.py, import Ot, QMainWindow, QLineEdit, QGridLayout, QPushButton, QVBoxLayout and Qwidget into test.py from PyQt5.QtWidgets.

+1. Now, construct class GUI which calls constructor of QMainWindow.
+2. Using different widget and layout functions, define the calculator's look and layout as needed.
+3. Create a display bar at top for showing the entered digits in a calculator.
+4. Now using tuples, define position of each and every button in the calculator layout.
+5. Construct the grid layout of buttons perfectly.